tytydraco/yessleep/out/When_I_was_seventeen_my_drama_teacher_took_authenticity_to_the_next_level_with_our_school_production_of_Raw.md

 The others dropped down beside me, and I was aware of the whimper which suddenly escaped Wylan's lips, before I dragged him down with me, forcing fake flesh into his mouth.
 Noah and Alyssa followed suit.
 I was aware I was moaning.
 Loudly.
 I ripped and pulled and tore at the prop until  I could see pearly white.

 I started giggling.
-There was no laughing in the script, but I laughed, warm red messing my mouth and chin.
+There was no laughing in the script, but I laughed, warm red sliding down my mouth and chin.
 And when the audience were clapping, and I was getting to my feet, dizzy, grasping the others’ hand, and bowing—I couldn’t stop smiling.
 I bowed again, while red seeped across the stage.
-It was running down my shirt and dripping down my chin.
+It was running down my shirt and dripping down my face.
 Someone in the audience screamed suddenly.

 Alyssa’s mother standing in the front fainted.